|

 -------------------------

-dialog, what rule is in force.
-Show a character breaking it, or let us
+dialogue, what rule is in force.
+Show a character breaking this rule,

 -------------------------